cathay4t/kindle-weather/README.md

 Kindle Weather

-# STOP, THIS WILL BRICK YOUR KINDLE, ONLY FOR PERSONAL USE OR OTHER LINUX GEEK.
+# STOP, THIS WILL BRICK YOUR KINDLE, ONLY FOR LINUX GEEK.
 # UNLESS YOU KNOW ALL THE FOLLOWING LINUX COMMANDS, GO AWAY, THIS IS NOT FOR YOU.

 # Big Thanks to Matthew Petroff for his sharing.